What is pernicious anaemia?

 What is vitamin B12?

 Vitamin B12 is a nutrient that is used in many of the body's processes including tissue and cell repair, energy and red blood cell production and the functioning of nerves and DNA.
 B12 is found mostly in animal proteins such as meat, fish, milk and eggs, as well as some fortified cereals and yeast extracts such as marmite.
 The body has a store of vitamin B12 in the liver so can often manage for a few years with these reserves if not provided with B12 from an outside source, however, eventually, these reserves will run out too.
-Those who are vegetarian or vegan are at a greater risk of having a vitamin B12 deficiency as B12 is found mostly in animal products.
+Vegans and vegetarians are at a greater risk of having a vitamin B12 deficiency as B12 is found mostly in animal products.
 However, many plant based foods and drinks are now fortified with vitamin B12 in recognition of this potential deficiency.

 Low levels of vitamin B12 can cause red blood cells to be large and misshapen which affects their oxygen-carrying capacity, causing anaemia and associated symptoms.
 Vitamin B12 deficiency anaemia occurs when a lack of vitamin B12 causes the production of abnormally large red blood cells that can't function properly.
 There are many different causes of a vitamin B12 deficiency including dietary deficiencies and conditions that affect absorption of the vitamin from the small intestine such as surgery, certain drugs and digestive disorders (coeliac disease, Crohn’s disease).
 However, the most common cause of vitamin B12 deficiency in the UK is pernicious anaemia.

-Pernicious anaemia stops the body from making enough healthy red blood cells, as without enough intrinsic factor, the body cannot absorb vitamin B12 from the diet and cannot produce enough normal red blood cells, leading to anaemia.
+Pernicious anaemia stops the body from making enough healthy red blood cells.
+Without enough intrinsic factor, the body cannot absorb vitamin B12 from the diet and cannot produce enough normal red blood cells, leading to anaemia.
 The lack of healthy red blood cells brings about many of the symptoms associated with anaemia including fatigue, breathlessness and lethargy.
 Anaemia caused by a vitamin B12 deficiency may also present symptoms such as mouth ulcers, pins and needles (paraesthesia) and a sore, red tongue .

 Treatment of a vitamin B12 deficiency differs depending on the cause of low levels.
 If they are because of a dietary deficiency, vitamin B12 supplements can help to improve levels.
-However, pernicious anaemia usually requires vitamin B12 injections.
+However, pernicious anaemia usually requires vitamin B12 injections for life.
 If left untreated, pernicious anaemia can lead to a number of health issues including nerve damage, neurological problems such as memory loss and digestive tract problems .

 Medicheck your vitamin B12 levels

-Testing your vitamin B12 level is super easy with Medichecks, receive your results in a matter of days after posting your sample to the laboratory and rest assured if your levels are low, one of our doctors is on hand to advise further.
+Testing your vitamin B12 level is super-easy with Medichecks.
+You will receive your results in a matter of days after posting your sample to the laboratory and, rest assured, if your levels are low, one of our doctors will advise you on what to do next.

 nhs.uk.
 (2019).
 Causes. [online] Available at: https://www.nhs.uk/conditions/vitamin-b12-or-folate-deficiency-anaemia/causes/ [Accessed 14 Feb.
 2019].